openwfm/JPSSdata/README.md

 	$ python case.py wrfout start_time days

 	Generates the fire mesh, downloads all the granules in between the dates and intersecting with the fire mesh, reads all the important information inside them and saves everything in a text file called 'data'.
 It creates as well a csv file and a KML file with all the detections called 'fire_detections.csv' and 'fire_detections.kml'.
+It is also created a KML file with the ground detections called 'nofire.kml'.
 The input variales are:

 	- wrfout:  string, link to the wrfout file of WRF-SFIRE simulation.
 	- start_time - string, YYYYMMDDHHMMSS where: